 How will it work?

-Each new pattern will be published in a pre-release stage for free, directly on JAKIGU.COM blog, for a single month.
+Each new pattern will be published in a pre-release stage for free, directly on JAKIGU.COM blog, for about a month or two.

 Why am I doing this?